Noobyetpro/Discord-Bot-Template/README.md

 ---
 ## 🤝 Contributing

 Pull requests are welcome!
-If you want to improve structure, add better command loaders, or enhance Groq integration, feel free to open an issue first.
+If you want to improve structure, add better command loaders, or enhance API integration, feel free to open an issue first.

 ---